 1. Granted aggregate value is calculated by multiplying the number of instruments by the grant price.
-Vested and forfeited aggregate value is calculated by multiplying the number of shares by the Perpetual closing share price on the vesting date.
+Vested and forfeited aggregate value is calculated by multiplying the number of

 2. Mr Adams' shares, Ms Gazal's shares and Ms Mosse's shares are sign-on shares.

-- 3. Share Rights granted to KMP in September 2017, 2018 & 2019 convert to Restricted Shares two years after the grant date.
-The holding lock is removed four years after the grant date, as per the terms of the Executive Leadership Team Variable Incentive Plan.
-These Share Rights are not included in the Table after vesting. - 4.
-Performance Rights granted to KMP in September 2020 were issued as two tranches with a TSR hurdle.
-TI is subject to a three-year performance period before vesting into Restricted Shares for one year.
-T2 was subject to a four-year performance period before vesting.
+3. Share Rights granted to KMP in September 2017, 2018 & 2019 convert to Restricted Shares 2 years after the grant date.
+The holding lock is removed 4 years after the grant date, as per the terms of the Executive Leadership Team Variable Incentive Plan.
+These Share Rights are not included in the Table after vesting.

+Performance Rights granted to KMP in September 2020 were issued as 2 tranches with a TSR hurdle.
+T1 is subject to a 3 year performance period before vesting into Restricted Shares for one year.
+T2 was subject to a 4 year performance period before vesting.
 Vested Performance Rights with a holding lock are not included in the Table after vesting.

-5. Some of Mr McCarthy's shares and Performance Rights were granted prior to his KMP appointment date of 15 October 2018.
+Some of Mr McCarthy's shares and Performance rights were granted prior to his KMP appointment date of 15 October 2018.
 We have included his holdings and movements prior to 15 October 2018 for completeness.